 A walk past the Victorian-era houses in Heritage Park also makes my list of things to do in Old Town San Diego.
 Of the seven structures, you can normally walk inside Temple Beth Israel and Senlis Cottage.
 (Location: Old Town)

 Take the 2-mile lagoon trail walk around Batiquitos Lagoon.
 You can also volunteer for monthly trail maintenance and lagoon cleanups.
 During normal times, docents lead tours along the trails, pointing out various flora and fauna.
-The Batiquitos Lagoon Foundation’s website has an FAQ page.
+The Batiquitos Lagoon Foundation’s website has more details.
 (Location: Carlsbad)

 I often point out that a perk of staying in the beachfront La Jolla hotels is access to the adjacent Kellogg Park.
 It’s steps from the sand of La Jolla Shores Beach but also has a large grassy area for picnics, yoga, pocket kites, and some outdoor park fun.

 While there, check out ‘The Map of the Grand Canyons of La Jolla Educational Plaza’ (a.k.a “The Map“).
-Completed and dedicated in 2020, it’s a mosaic of 119 sea animals that live in the La Jolla Canyon that is meant to showcase what life is like offshore.
+Completed and dedicated in 2020, it’s a mosaic of 119 sea animals that live in the La Jolla Canyon, which is meant to showcase what life is like offshore.
 (Location: La Jolla Shores)

-Seven miles of trails weave throughout San Elijo Lagoon, which is one of San Diego’s largest wetlands.
+Seven miles of trails wind through San Elijo Lagoon, one of San Diego’s largest wetlands.
 Many of the over 1000 plants and animals that live here are rare or endangered.
 Don’t forget to check out the exhibits in the Nature Center.
 Open sunrise to sunset.
 (Location: Cardiff)

 You can take a break here on a layover or if you’re staying at one of the San Diego Airport hotels because this fun area is across the street from the airport.
 You’ll find a small sandy beach (the only one along the bay), picnic tables, public art, a play structure, and panoramic views.
 (Location: Downtown)